shiner80/Recon_mSIM/README.md

 This code is composed by an FIJI/ImageJ macro and some Matlab scripts and functions.

-These routines are basically an implementation in Matlab of the code developed in Phython by Andrew G. York [1], with some minor differences on the identification of the lattice offset vectors and on the image rendering, that is instead akin to the approach developed by [2].
+These routines are basically an implementation in Matlab of the code developed in Python by Andrew G. York [1], with some minor differences on the identification of the lattice offset vectors and on the image rendering, that is instead akin to the approach developed by [2].

 __________________
 Before using the routines: